-Twitter only allows you to send 140 characters, which doesn’t seem much.
+Twitter now allows you to send 280 characters (yes, 280!), which doesn’t seem much.
 In academia, we almost always write at length about complex ideas, so it’s difficult to say something meaningful in such a short amount of text.
 But that doesn’t mean that Twitter is superficial or only used to tweet about frivolous things.
 Many people, especially in an HE context, who are new to Twitter aren’t sure what to say, or why updates about whatever they’re doing would be interesting to others.
 But there are actually many aspects of your day-to-day work that would be of very practical use to others.
-Have a look at some Twitter feeds from academic tweeters and see what kinds of information they share, to get an idea of how you really can say something useful and engaging in 140 characters.
+Have a look at some Twitter feeds from academic tweeters and see what kinds of information they share, to get an idea of how you really can say something useful and engaging in 280 characters.

 The appropriate tone for a professional Twitter account doesn’t need to be overly formal – you can be chatty and conversational, and allow your personality to come through.
 In fact, you’ll have to be a bit informal if you want to fit everything in, using abbreviations and even textspeak!
 Even if tweeting on behalf of a department or group, you need to be engaging rather than formal.
 Do remember though, if you’re tweeting in any professional capacity, that Twitter is a very public medium, and that your tweets can be kept by others, even if you delete them (more about this on Day 10).
 Don’t say anything you wouldn’t normally say openly in a work context.